diyorarti/Medical-assistant/README.md

 # 🧠 Medical Assistant API

 An intelligent **Medical Assistant** powered by a fine-tuned **Large Language Model (LLM)** that helps users answer medical-related questions with **reasoning-based explanations**.
-The model is fine-tuned on the [*FreedomIntelligence/medical-o1-reasoning-SFT*](https://huggingface.co/datasets/FreedomIntelligence/medical-o1-reasoning-SFT) dataset and deployed as [a production-ready API](https://medical-assistant-c3n1.onrender.com).
+[The Med-Assistant](https://huggingface.co/diyorarti/med-mixed-merged) is fine-tuned on the [*FreedomIntelligence/medical-o1-reasoning-SFT*](https://huggingface.co/datasets/FreedomIntelligence/medical-o1-reasoning-SFT) dataset and deployed as [a production-ready API](https://medical-assistant-c3n1.onrender.com).

 ---